LostPieceUniverse/C-Compiler/doc.md

 **Lexical Elements**

-ere are all the tokens that this lexer can recognize, along with the regular expressions that define each one:
+Here are all the tokens that this lexer can recognize, along with the regular expressions that define each one:

 | Term | Definition	| Example |
 |:------------|:------------:|:------------:|